chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 Two questions I've found to help me understand and use pointers better:

-- Do I want to point to X or share an underlying value with X?
+- Do I want to point to X itself or share an underlying value with X?
 (The former means creating a pointer to X, while the latter implies changing X to be a pointer itself and using its pointer value.)
 - What do I expect to happen when the underlying value of the pointer changes?

 While working on the problem in this post, I also learned about the [memory layout of structs](https://research.swtch.com/godata) and [how structure padding affects the sizes of structs](https://go101.org/article/memory-layout.html), both of which are relevant to understanding how structs and pointers work in Go.